 "In the song "Aspiration", I wrote "Live like a river" but sometimes I still hear and see people sing and write "Live like a river".
 I think we need to be careful and respect the composer's words because just one wrong punctuation mark or stroke of writing can distort the meaning conveyed" - musician Pham Minh Tuan confided.

-"The workshop "Poetry - Music, Compatible or Incompatible?" aims to encourage poets and musicians to maximize their strengths, so that we can have more diverse, more attractive and more culturally rich songs based on poetry, in order to respond to the expectations of the Vietnamese public" - writer Bich Ngan hopes.
+"The workshop "Poetry - Music, Compatible or Incompatible?" aims to encourage poets and musicians to maximize each other's strengths, so that we can have more diverse, more attractive and more culturally rich songs based on poetry, in order to respond to the expectations of the Vietnamese public" - writer Bich Ngan hopes.

 Poet Bui Phan Thao at the conference